6 Case Studies Proving You Should Outsource IT Development

 CitiGroup: Outsourcing Helps to Save Up

 Outsourcing tech development is a widespread example among banking giants.
-For example, such banking entities as Bank of America, Barclays, Goldman Sachs, and J.P.
+For example, banking entities such as Bank of America, Barclays, Goldman Sachs, and J.P.
 Morgan also hire developers overseas.

 CityGroup outsourcing case: Lesson learnt